Shamanthkrishna/Python-Projects/README.md

 10. **Least Common Multiple Calculator**
     - Calculates the least common multiple (LCM) of two integers entered by the user.

+11. **Cafe Ordering System**
+    - This Python script enables customers to place orders at Cafe Mangalore.
+It provides an interactive menu selection, computes order totals, applies discounts, and offers the option to generate PDF receipts.
+The order history is saved in a CSV file for future reference.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).